eryksiejka47/K-Spice-API-Yggdrasil/01. Setup/README.md

 ```

 ### Multiple versions or python not in enviroment variables?
-> **Note:** If you dindnt encounter any problems just advance to step three.
+> **Note:** If you didn’t encounter any problems, advance to step three.

-You can have multiple python versions on your device or the version you are going to use is not in the enviroment variables.
-To check where the different python versions are located type this in the cmd prompt:
+You can have multiple Python versions installed on your device, or the version you're trying to use might not be included in the environment variables.
+To check where the different Python versions are located, type the following in the Command Prompt:

  ```bash
 where python
 ```
+It can look something like this:

 ![K-Spice Python API](https://github.com/eryksiejka47/K-Spice-API-Yggdrasil/blob/710fdad56f2bb703b40db8b7101c80f820489774/images/multiple_versions.PNG)